 (1) Animal Biology, Health, and Production Systems: Our focus is on sustaining animal agriculture as the major economic engine for Delaware agriculture by advancing our understanding of animal genomics, disease diagnosis and control, and innovative, environmentally friendly production practices.
-Animal-based agriculture is one of the major components of the economy of Delaware and has a major impact on the nature of crop production in the state.
+Animal-based agriculture is one of the major components of Delaware's economy and has a major impact on the nature of crop production in the state.
 Poultry production is a half-billion dollar per year industry and other livestock sales (dairy, beef, swine) account for \$30 million annually.
 The animal industries are also the main economic outlet for Delaware grain farmers who each year produce \$70 to \$80 million in corn, soybeans, and wheat.
 However, the fastest growing segment of animal agriculture in Delaware is the equine industry.
 In 2004, there were 13,000 equine (horses on private farms, small stables, and at racetracks) in Delaware with a total value of \$135 million.
-Total equine-related expenditures in 2003 were \$280 million (43% at racetracks), indicating the economic value of this industry to Delaware agriculture.
-Our main research and extension activities in this planned program are: diagnosis and control of infectious diseases, particularly in poultry; improving our understanding of avian genomics as it relates to production and disease; food safety and technology; animal welfare; enhancing the environmental compatibility of animal production with particular emphasis on nonpoint nutrient pollution, air quality, pathogens, and emerging issues (e.g., arsenic, antibiotics, endocrine disruptors); expanding our extension programs in equine health and nutrition; and building better community relations between all types of animal producers and their suburban, non-agricultural neighbors.
+Equine-related expenditures in 2003 were \$280 million (43% at racetracks), indicating the economic value of this industry to Delaware agriculture.
+Our main research and extension activities in this program are: diagnosis and control of infectious diseases; improved understanding of avian genomics as it relates to production with emphasis on nonpoint nutrient pollution, air quality, pathogens, and emerging issues (e.g., arsenic, antibiotics, endocrine disruptors); improving the energy efficiency of poultry production by developing solar-powered poultry houses; expanding extension programs in equine health and nutrition; and building better community relations between animal producers and their suburban, non-agricultural neighbors.

 (2) Biotechnology and Biotechnology-Based Agribusinesses: The University of Delaware, in conjunction with the state and private industry, has devoted almost 20 years to the development of research capacity and expertise in basic and applied biotechnology.
 Areas of existing strength are avian virology, physiology, and genomics and plant molecular biology and plant breeding.
 In our avian programs, biotechnology is being applied at the basic level to improve poultry health and immune competence and to understand fundamental mechanisms of avian diseases.
 At the applied level, biotechnology efforts are directed toward improving diagnostic testing methods, developing vaccines and other disease control methodologies, surveying for emerging avian disease causing agents, and developing disease resistant breeds of chickens.
 In the plant arena, basic biotechnology efforts include understanding gene regulation in plants, particularly those associated with RNA turnover or small RNA-mediated gene regulation.
 Other efforts include understanding disease resistance and signal transduction pathways in plants, understanding nitrogen fixation via the application of molecular and proteomics approaches, and understanding, at the molecular and atomic levels, plant-soil interfacial relations important to the uptake of nutrients and heavy metals.
-Key elements of this planned program include: continuing and expanding fundamental, cross-disciplinary research in the avian and plant/soil research areas; applying basic biotechnology research to the development of diagnostic methodologies for plants as well as for animals; investigating new opportunities to apply biotechnology knowledge, such as through the development of alternate, bio-based energy sources (e.g., plant species for biofuels) that make economic sense for the Delmarva Peninsula; using genetically engineered plants to produce pharmaceuticals, vaccines, nutriceuticals and other important products of biotechnology, which will be done in close collaboration with industry; and a new, high priority - developing biotechnology-based agribusinesses by financial planning, risk management analysis, and evaluation of the marketability and consumer acceptance of biotechnology based products.
+Key elements of this planned program include: continuing and expanding fundamental, cross-disciplinary research in the avian and plant/soil research areas; applying basic biotechnology research to the development of diagnostic methodologies for plants as well as for animals; investigating new opportunities to apply biotechnology knowledge, such as the development of alternate, bio-based energy sources (e.g., plant species for biofuels) that make economic sense for the Delmarva Peninsula; using genetically engineered plants to produce pharmaceuticals, vaccines, nutriceuticals and other important products of biotechnology, to be done in close collaboration with industry; and a new, high priority - developing biotechnology-based agribusinesses by financial planning, risk management analysis, and evaluation of the marketability and consumer acceptance of biotechnology based products.